markusradke/easylca/README.md

 ## How to conduct LCA with `easylca`
 Follow these steps to conduct a (mixed mode) latent class analysis (LCA) using `easylca`:
 1. Prepare your data for an analysis with Mplus.
-Please note that all discrete variables must be stored in **integer**-vectors within your data frame with values greater or equal 1and with fewer than 10 different levels.
+Please note that all discrete variables must be stored in **integer**-vectors within your data frame with values greater or equal 1 and with fewer than 10 different levels.
 All continuous variables must be stored in **numeric**/**double** vectors.
 For the analysis with *Mplus*, variable names also should not start with a number and must consists of a maximum of 8 characters.
 ```r
 # This is our ready-made example data set:
 titanic_passengers